wp-digital/wp-instagram/README.md

 ### Notes

-If site is a part of [Multisite](https://wordpress.org/support/article/create-a-network/) then main site auth URL should be added in **Valid redirect URIs**.
-So, plugin should be active on all network or at least on the main site.
+If site is a part of [Multisite](https://wordpress.org/support/article/create-a-network/) then main site auth URL should be added in **Valid OAuth Redirect URIs**.
+So, plugin should be active on all network or at least on the main site additionally.

 ### Documentation

-By default endpoint auth URL is using `instagram` as endpoint but it's possible to change with constant:
+By default, endpoint auth URL is using `instagram` as endpoint, but it's possible to change with constant:

 ````